 Think medieval castle ruins high up on mountains, quiet trails through vineyards and beautifully restored old villages.
 Here are some ideas to inspire you.

 You don’t actually have to leave town to get some hiking done.
 There are various trails all around and if you want some inspiration check these local outdoor blogs here and here.
-(They are in German but your get some good trail inspiration.)
+(They are in German, but you get some good trail inspiration with key points.)

 There are many vinyards on the hills around Stuttgart and day trip material for any hiking lovers.
 You can choose more gentle paths or take trails up and down the valley.